Area 1 – Clear Creek

 Area 8 – The Environmental Services Laboratory

 Water “hardness” is a common question for the Lab.
 Some companies sell “water softeners” to residents to reduce the degree of hardness in the water.
 Hard water tends to leave white mineral deposits on the ends of faucets and on shower curtains.
 Softeners can reduce this occurrence, and may make the water feel “slick” when showering.
 People on well water may have significantly higher water hardness and might consider using a softener.
 Golden’s water hardness fluctuates throughout the year, but usually stays between 50 and 150 parts per million.
 Water is generally considered “hard” above 250 parts per million.
 Some people use grains per gallon (1 grain/gallon = 17.24 parts/million) as units for water hardness.
-If you have questions about hardness or any other water quality concerns, contact the Lab for assistance.
+If you have questions about hardness or any other water quality concerns, contact the Environmental Services Division for assistance.